Andersonlimahw/bytebank-app-fiap/docs/google-auth/GOOGLE_AUTH_SETUP.md

 EXPO_PUBLIC_GOOGLE_WEB_CLIENT_ID=102802199932-your-web-client-id.apps.googleusercontent.com
 ```

-## Step 3: Download Google Services Files
+## Step 3: Firebase Files (optional for AuthSession)

+For AuthSession itself, these files are not required.
+However, the app also uses Firebase (Auth + Firestore).
+If you prefer using platform files instead of environment variables only, you can optionally include:

-### For Android
+### Android (optional)
-1. In Google Cloud Console, go to your Android OAuth client
-2. Download the `google-services.json` file
-3. Place it in the root of your project: `/google-services.json`
+- `google-services.json` at the repo root and referenced in `app.json`.

-### For iOS
+### iOS (optional)
-1. In Google Cloud Console, go to your iOS OAuth client
-2. Download the `GoogleService-Info.plist` file
-3. Place it in the root of your project: `/GoogleService-Info.plist`
+- `GoogleService-Info.plist` at the repo root and referenced in `app.json`.

 ## Step 4: Firebase Configuration

 1. Go to [Firebase Console](https://console.firebase.google.com/)
-2. Select your project: `projeto-bytebank`
+2. Select your project
 3. Go to **Authentication** > **Sign-in method**
 4. Enable **Google** sign-in provider
-5. Use the **Web Client ID** from Step 1.3.A
+5. Ensure your app is initialized with Firebase config via `.env` (EXPO_PUBLIC_FIREBASE_*)

 ## Step 5: Test the Implementation